 Prerequisite: One year of high school algebra and an appropriate assessment test score or Developmental Mathematics 091.
 This course includes further development of the terminology of sets, operations on sets, properties of real numbers, polynomials, rational expressions, linear equations and inequalities, the straight line, systems of linear equations, exponents, roots, and radicals.
-Also covered are products and factoring, quadratic equations and inequalities, absolute value equations and inequalities, relations, functions, and graphs.
+Also covered are products and factoring, quadratic equations and inequalities, relations, functions, and graphs.
 (3 Lec.)